mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Send time histogram to Kutullo to convert to energy to see if it looks the same
 - [ ] [[MSc repository]]
 - [ ] What happens to E_n when using the summed pulse?
 Why is it all wiggly like that?
+- [ ] Plot L-T and L-E to see where the slope at high energies is coming from in terms of L
 - [ ] Email Bongi about paris accoms